svenkubiak/mangooio/mangooio-core/src/main/documentation/docs/documentation.md

 To schedule the job, add the @Schedule annotation, which requires a cron expression for the execution and an optional description of the job.

-[NOTE]
-Scheduling a job only works with cron expression.
+> Scheduling a job only works with cron expression.

 By default, mangoo I/O looks up all jobs in a package called "jobs", but this can be configured by setting the following property in the application.yaml